functionalscript/functionalscript/doc/README.md

 3. Clone the repository.
 4. Go to the root directory of the cloned repository.
 5. Run `npm init`.
 It should create `package.json` file.
-9. Create an `index.js` file in the repository root.
+9. Create an `index.js` file in the repository root directory.
 10. Edit the `index.js` file.
 For example
     ```js
     module.exports = "Hello world!"